jpcposts/jpcposts.github.io/_posts/2024/2024-02-29-github_authentication_changes.md

 ## Introduction:

 In a continuous effort to enhance security measures, GitHub has recently implemented changes to its authentication process.
 One notable update involves the [mandatory use of Two-Factor Authentication (2FA)](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/about-mandatory-two-factor-authentication#) for accessing GitHub accounts.
-This blog post will walk you through the significance of this change and guide you on how to adapt to the new authentication requirements.
+This blog post will walk you through the significance of this change and guide you on how to adapt to the new requirements.

 ## Why Two-Factor Authentication?